Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Imagine telling someone, I purchased you a college education! for Christmas, when, in fact, you only bought them textbooks for their first semester.
 It's absurd!
 Just as books are not the bulk of the cost of a college education, the initial expense of a dog is only the tip of the iceberg when it comes to costs associated with lifetime pet ownership.

-The ASPCA estimates that it costs $1,843 to raise a large breed dog throughout its first year of life.
+The ASPCA estimates that it costs $1,843 to care for a large dog during its first year.
 I almost fell off my chair when I read this.
 Having just finished a year of raising a Saint Bernard puppy, I can tell you that our costs far exceeded this.
 I had to buy a bigger vehicle when I decided to become a Saint mom, so tack on multiple thousands of dollars for the cost of more gas and a van, if you want a big dog.
 The costs of pet ownership will vary with geographic region, quality of nutrition, and the amount of training you give to the dog.

 Owning a dog over its lifetime is an expense measured in tens of thousands of dollars.
 Hey, Merry Christmas, right?